The Other Lycurgus Johnson: Exploring History at Lakeport

 before he enlisted.”
 Questioned why the army enlisted a sick man she replied, “he wanted to go so bad because all the other colored people were going in the army.”
 The pension was eventually denied because Lycurgus’ illness was preexisting and his two surviving sons were both over sixteen.
 By 1900, James Johnson, appears to be the only surviving child of twelve.
 According to the census that year, he and his wife Eujean and two children were farming near Wayside.

 Unfortunately, the pension file for Lycurgus Johnson leaves the basic questions about the origin and meaning of the name “Lycurgus,” unanswered.
 Pension files have their limitations, often focusing on a specific issue.
 In this case, Lycurgus Johnson’s pre-existing illness.
 When asked about Lycurgus’ parents’ health, she stated “I never knew Lycurgus Johnson’s father & mother or brothers or sisters & never heard what caused their deaths.”
 But perhaps she did know more about who they were.
-She must have been aware that her husband’s father was white, because in 1864, when the couple had their marriage legalized by a military chaplain in Vicksburg that Lycurgus was recorded as a “quadroon” with a “white father.”
+She must have been aware that her husband’s father was white.
+In 1864, when the couple had their marriage legalized by a military chaplain in Vicksburg, Lycurgus was recorded as a “quadroon” with a “white father.”

 “Lycurgus” was a common name in the white Johnson family.
-Lakeport’s Lycurgus Johnson was born in 1818, the same year as Edward’s brother, Leonidas L[ycurgus?]
-Johnson.
-Leonidas’ also had a grandson that was his namesake.
+Lakeport’s Lycurgus Johnson was born in 1818, the same year as Edward’s brother, Leonidas Lycurgus Johnson.
+Both men had grandsons that were there namesake.
 It was not uncommon for a house servant like Lycurgus (born around 1827) to be bestowed with an honorary family name.